AdamDeHovitz/Rulo/README.md

 ##The Video

 ##Installation Instructions:
-Install flask, MongoDB, bson.objectid, and datetime before running app.py
+Install flask, MongoDB, bson.objectid, gunicorn, and datetime before running app.py

 ##Areas for improvement
 * Google maps functionality will need improvement.
 It should help you get to your location, and in the future perhaps even show you your group mates